haprr/lab/README.md

        PyAudio Library - install specific version (based on your installed Python version and system configuaration(AMD / intel with 32/64 bit) of PyAudio wheel file.

+## Steps to execute:

+       Make sure that both speech.py and api.py files are in the same folder.
+       Execute only api.py using the following command

+            "python api.py" in command prompt/or any Python executable environment by navigating to files directory.

 ## TESTING: